 These fascinating lizards are denizens of remnant prairies and savannas in northwestern Indiana.

-Only one subspecies of the Slender Glass Lizard is known to occur in Indiana: the Western Slender Glass Lizard (O. a. attenuatus).
+Only one subspecies of the Slender Glass Lizard (Ophisaurus attenuatus) is known to occur in Indiana--the Western Slender Glass Lizard (O. a. attenuatus).
+These lizards are Indiana's only representatives of the family Anguidae.

 Conant, R. and J. T. Collins.
 1998.
 A Field Guide to the Reptiles and Amphibians: Eastern and Central North America.
 Houghton Mifflin Company, New York, NT.